hsl89/mstar/scripts/bedrock_encoder_decoder/src/README.md

 # Running

 The entry point is `pretrain_main.py`.
-This reads configurations from the hierarhical confi in `config/base.yaml` using the [hydra package](hydra.cc/)
+This reads configurations from the hierarhical config in `config/base.yaml` using the [hydra package](hydra.cc/)

 Therefore you can launch (locally) using
 ```
 python pretrain_main.py
 ```
-and override arguments as in `scripts/test_launch.sh`.

-Please read through the hydra documentation linked above for more examples.
+Example scripts that show overrides of config values are given in `src/scripts/sample_run.sh` and `src/scripts/mtl_sample_run.sh`

 # Notes
 The pytorch lightning datamodule is in `data/datamodule.py`